 “We attended an open house at Hartwig in early 2012 and saw the Equator in action, along with Okuma's twin-spindle dual-gantry lathe,” says Wardell.
 “Apart from being automation ready for parts of our type, the lathe's Windows®-based OSP dual-path control has an open architecture, PC-based, operating platform, which was important in our plan for developing our own auto-compensation software.”

-Equator as part of the automated cell
+Equator in the automated cell

 Wardell and Buck went on to install a cell consisting of the Okuma 2SP-250H, a single Equator, an engraving machine, and a FANUC M20iA 6-axis robot.
 In practice, the lathe's dual part carousels are loaded with raw workpieces, approximately 300 parts.
 The lathe's dual gantry loaders feed the spindles and place finished parts on a chute leading to a conveyor for pickup by the robot.
 The robot places the part on the Equator for measurement and if acceptable, transfers it to the engraving machine, and finally boxes/palletises the finished parts.